Pom Pom Tutorial

 Here we show you all our tricks for making a perfectly dense and fluffy one-color pom pom, using our Pom Pom Maker Set.
-For tips on making fancier designs, like polka dots, color blocks, and sprinkles, pick up our Pom Pom Pattern… Or, get the Maker Set, Pattern, and six skeins of Pocket Posy all together in our Pom Pom Kit (Note: no longer available)!
+For tips on making fancier designs, like polka dots, color blocks, and sprinkles, pick up our Pom Pom Pattern… get the Maker Set, Pattern, and a bouquet of yarn in fun colors and you’ll be on your way.

 Materials

-• A U-shaped pom pom maker.
-We used Purl Soho’s Pom Pom Maker Set.
+- A U-shaped pom pom maker.
+For our Pom Pom Tutorial used Purl Soho’s Pom Pom Maker Set.

 Note